skyhookdm/skyhookdm.github.io/content/authors/aldrin.montana/_index.md

 # Important: use this to enable a list of pictures for all keynote pictures on the keynote speaker page.
 user_groups:
-- Keynote Speaker
+- Computaional I/O Stack Workshop Speakers
 ---
-**Query processing for a computational storage system**

-**Abstract:** __TODO__

-**Bio:** Aldrin is a PhD candidate at the University of California, Santa Cruz.
+Aldrin is a PhD candidate at the University of California, Santa Cruz.
 He is advised by Peter Alvaro and also works with Josh Stuart, Jeff LeFevre, and Carlos Maltzahn.
 His research interests primarily include bioinformatics, data management systems, and storage systems.
 His current research focuses on distributing query plans across computational devices in a distributed system where the devices are organized hierarchically and may have a wide variety of device characteristics.

-**Contact:** Aldrin Montana; e-mail: akmontan@ucsc.edu